ROSARY RALLY FOR VOCATIONS

 ESPAÑOL

-The Archdiocese of Omaha Vocations Office is leading its second-annual, month-long Rosary Rally in October to help encourage young men and women discerning vocations to the priesthood and religious life.
-We are seeking to increase our rosaries prayed this year to 75,000!
+The Archdiocese of Omaha Vocations Office is leading its third-annual, month-long Rosary Rally in November to help encourage young men and women discerning vocations to the priesthood and religious life.
+We are seeking to increase our rosaries prayed this year to 50,000!
 All are invited to join in asking for Our Lady’s intercession in support of those discerning and living out their vocation!

 How the Rosary Rally Works: